-We completed a review of accident towing, storage and salvage services in February 2013 and made recommendations to the Minister for Roads on the matters outlined in section 212A of the Accident Towing Services Act.
+We completed a review of accident towing, storage and salvage services in July 2013 and made recommendations to the Minister for Roads on the matters outlined in section 212A of the Accident Towing Services Act.
+The minister made a determination about regulated fees in response to our final recommendations in October 2014.61

 Our reviews are recommendatory only and it is at the minister's discretion whether accident towing, storage and salvage fees change or new fees are introduced.
 Currently regulated fees continue to be adjusted annually for inflation (minus a productivity adjustment) in accordance with section 212H of the Accident Towing Services Act.